rohitpenumarti/Machine-Learning/README.md

 # Machine-Learning

 This repository contains homework assignments and the final project completed as a part of my machine learning course in graduate school.
-The details of homework assignments can be made available on request.
+For more information on what each assignment was concerned with, information will be provided on request.

 ### [Final Project](https://github.com/rohitpenumarti/Machine-Learning/blob/master/FinalProject/final_project.ipynb)